theinthankhaing/Head-Pose-Classification-and-Isolated-Word-Recognition-with-Vibration-of-Vocal-Folds-while-Talking/README.md

 ![image](https://user-images.githubusercontent.com/50255936/110509448-13cb2280-813d-11eb-9de4-070e87ff324d.png)
 __________________________________________________________
 ## Working Procedures
-* Audio Signals with different head postions were recorded using throat mircrophone and labelled them ('asa', 'hiru', 'yoru', 'ichi', 'go' and 'roku' words are recorded)
+* Audio Signals with different head postions were recorded using throat mircrophone and labelled them (Male voices ('asa', 'hiru', 'yoru') and Female voices( 'ichi', 'go', 'roku') are recorded)
 * Pre - processing was performed by re-sampling and normalization
 * Output labels were converted to integer encoded and then these encoded labels are converted to a one - hot vecotor
 * 2D array was reshaped to 3D array before introduced into CNN network
 * The data is split into 80% for training and 20% for validation

-### Training Model Architecture
+## Training Model Architecture
 ![image](https://user-images.githubusercontent.com/50255936/110511002-bcc64d00-813e-11eb-811b-13c7d80a49bb.png)

 * Convolutional 1D was used to build both the speech recognition model and head postion classification model